 Financer vs. financier

 A financer is someone who provides money for a particular undertaking.
 A financier is a person or organization whose business is providing, investing, or lending money.
-So, in other words, a financier makes a habit of financing, while a financer might do it only once or sporadically.
+In other words, a financier makes a habit of financing, while a financer might do it only once or occasionally.

-Some dictionaries no longer list financer—and your spell-check may catch it—but this is a mistake.
-As long as finance is a verb, there will always be financers who are not financiers.
+Some dictionaries don’t list financer—and your spell check might disapprove of it—but this is a mistake.
+As long as finance is a verb, and as long as some people who finance things aren’t financiers, there will always be financers.

 Examples